2600hz/kazoo/applications/tasks/doc/rates.md

 Background job to manage `ratedeck` DB.

-!!! note
-    Only super admin can use this module.
+> NOTE: Only super admin can use this module.

 ## About rates